fullspectrumdev/crystalmeth/README.md

 # crystalmeth
 experiments with "crystal" language.
 As I faff with it I'll upload small programs here with some semblance of documentation.

+The docs for the lang are on the site: https://crystal-lang.org/

 ## backconnect.cr
 It is a reverse shell.